MTS Students on the Job Market

 Rod Abhari

-Rod Abhari is a Ph.D. student broadly interested in understanding the social and material conditions that enable the spread of scientific (mis)information.
-At Northwestern, he is working with Dr. Agnes Horvat to develop an article filtering tool which can track the online diffusion of scientific research and detect questionable research.
-Through this, he aims to both improve the accuracy of scientific reporting and combat the spread of science-based populism.
-He holds an M.A. in Communications from the University of Wisconsin – Madison and an M.A. in Science and Technology studies (STS) from the University of Maastricht in the Netherlands.
+Rod Abhari is a Ph.D. candidate interested in understanding the changing relationship between science and the public in a digitalized society.
+At Northwestern, he works with Dr. Agnes Horvat to produce network mappings of online science discussions and with Dr. Nathan Walter to situate these maps in theories of science and health communication.
+He holds an M.A. in Communication Arts from the University of Wisconsin – Madison and an M.A. in Science and Technology studies (STS) from the University of Maastricht in the Netherlands.

 Emily A. Andrews